The Differences Between Vulnerabilities and Malware

-In this episode of ReversingGlass, Matt explains the key differences behind two major threats to software supply chains: vulnerabilities and malware.
+In this episode of ReversingGlass, Matt explains the key differences behind two major software threats: vulnerabilities and malware.
 He demonstrates how vulnerabilities are unintentional risks, while malware is an intentionally nefarious action.

 Learn More